Looking for vegetarian food in Thailand? We share the must-try dishes, street food tips, and how to eat meat-free while exploring Thai cuisine.

 There are salads available at most restaurants I have been to and a surprising number of different soups.
 Personally, I found it was just way too hot in Thailand to ever have hot soup.
 But I sure saw some intriguing dishes on the menus.
 In different areas they included different ingredients but were often based on a coconut soup or broth.
 I have also seen cucumber or other vegetable soups.

-Vegetarian Thai main dishes
+Best Vegetarian Thai dishes

 Fried Rice